bloodmc/GriefDefenderDoc/docs/wiki/advanced/Optimizations.md

             "minecraft:freeze"
         ]
         entity-riding=[
+    # Horses by default already have mount protection.
             "minecraft:horse",
         ]
         entity-spawn=[
     # minecraft:armor_stand Some plugins like Hologram/Damage Indicators plugins generate these entities, which end up generating lag in GD because there are too many events to check, if you use it, comment.
             "minecraft:armor_stand",
+    # comment out all peaceful animals to control their spawn in /cf
             "minecraft:axolotl",
             "minecraft:bat",
             "minecraft:squid",